-- 9.75 Household expenditure is recorded at the purchasers' prices paid by households including any taxes on products that may be payable at the time of purchase.
-As defined in paragraphs 6.62 to 6.66, the purchaser's price of a good is the amount payable to take delivery of a unit of the good at the time and place required by the purchaser.
-It includes any transport charges incurred by the purchaser not already included in the seller's invoice price. - 9.76 Imputed expenditure on barter and goods received as income in kind are recorded at the prices paid by the units incurring the expenditure initially.
-Imputed expenditures on goods produced on own account are valued at basic prices, consistently with their valuation as production. - 9.77 Different households may pay different prices for identical products because of market imperfections.
+- 10.7410.76 Household expenditure is recorded at the purchasers' prices paid by households including any taxes on products that may be payable at the time of purchase.
+As defined in paragraphs 6.64 to 6.68, 7.64 to 7.68, the purchaser's price of a good is the amount payable to take delivery of a unit of the good at the time and place required by the purchaser.
+It includes any transport charges incurred by the purchaser not already included in the seller's invoice price. - 10.7510.77 The value of barter and goods received as income in kind is recorded at the prices paid by the units incurring the expenditure initially.
+Goods produced on own account are valued at basic prices, consistently with their valuation as production. - 10.7610.78 Different households may pay different prices for identical products because of market imperfections.
 Price differences may persist because households may not be aware of them, or they may have imperfect information because the costs of searching for the retail outlets selling at the lowest prices may be too great.
 Even when households are aware of the price differences, it may be too inconvenient or costly to visit the outlets selling at the lowest prices.
-Another reason for the persistence of price differences is that many service producers deliberately practice price discrimination by charging different households different prices for identical services (for example, by charging lower prices or fees to pensioners or people with low incomes).
-As services cannot be retraded, price discrimination is extremely common, or even prevalent, among service producers.
-Household expenditures are nevertheless recorded at the prices actually paid, as this is the appropriate value of the transaction. - 9.78 Apparent price differences between the same goods or services are often not genuine price differences as they may be due to differences in quality, including differences in the terms or conditions of sale.
+Another reason for the persistence of price differences is that many service producers deliberately practise price discrimination by charging different households different prices for identical services (for example, by charging lower prices or fees to pensioners or people with low incomes).
+As services cannot be re_traded, price discrimination is extremely common, or even prevalent, among service producers.
+Household expenditures are nevertheless recorded at the prices actually paid, as this is the appropriate value of the transaction. - 10.7710.79 Apparent price differences between the same goods or services are often not genuine price differences as they may be due to differences in quality, including differences in the terms or conditions of sale.
 For example, lower prices are often charged for bulk purchases of goods or off-peak purchases of services.
-Such expenditures must, of course, be recorded at the prices actually paid; that is, after deducting from the standard or list prices or charges any discounts for bulk or off-peak purchases.
+Such expenditures are recorded at the prices actually paid; that is, after deducting from the standard or list prices or charges any discounts for bulk or off-peak purchases.